SmartWashingMachine/Mango/README.md

 **Mango-Mandy+Gandy** is a fully automated tool to machine translate text, manga, games, and ebooks.
 It comes with a bunch of models tuned in house as well as a basic UI to easily use them.

-:warning: CURRENTLY IN ALPHA - Expect a bunch of bugs and just general unwieldiness. :warning:
+:warning: CURRENTLY IN BETA - Expect a bunch of bugs and just general unwieldiness. :warning:

 # What can this app do?